-Sexual Assault is defined as an offense that meets the definition of Rape, Fondling, Incest or Statutory Rape as used in the FBI's UCR program and included in Appendix A of 34 CFR Part 668 (U.S. Department of Education, 2016, Chapter 8).
+Sexual Assault is defined as an offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI's UCR program and included in Appendix A of 34 CFR Part 668 (U.S. Department of Education, 2016, Chapter 8).

-Sexual Harassment incudes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature up to and including sexual assault constitute sexual harassment when:
+Sexual Harassment incudes unwelcome sexual advances, requests for sexual favors, other verbal or physical conduct of a sexual nature, and/or sexual assault.
+Sexual harassment occurs when:

-- Submission to such conduct is made either explicitly or implicitly a condition of instruction, employment, or participation in any Richmont activity; - Submission to or rejection of such conduct by an individual is used as a basis for evaluation in making any academic or personnel decision affecting that individual; or - Such conduct has the purpose or effect of unreasonably interfering with an individual's performance or participation in instructional, employment-related, or other Richmont activity.
+- submission to such conduct is made either explicitly or implicitly a condition of instruction, employment, or participation in any Richmont activity; - submission to or rejection of such conduct by an individual is used as a basis for evaluation in making any academic or personnel decision affecting that individual; or - such conduct has the purpose or effect of unreasonably interfering with an individual's performance or participation in instructional, employment-related, or other Richmont activity.

 Both men and women may be victims of sexual harassment.
 One person may be sexually harassing another person and not be aware that his or her behavior is viewed negatively.
-In determining whether the alleged conduct constitutes sexual harassment, consideration shall be given to the conduct of the accused, as a whole and to the totality of the circumstances, including the context in which the alleged conduct occurred.
+In determining whether the alleged conduct constitutes sexual harassment, consideration shall be given to the conduct of the accused, as a whole, and to the totality of the circumstances, including the context in which the alleged conduct occurred.
 Richmont encourages its faculty to be sensitive to triggering language used in the classroom when teaching.